pearcej/complex/ThinkComplexity/_sources/Cellular Automatons/ASimpleCA.rst

 A simple CA
 -------------

-Cellular automatons1 are governed by rules that determine how the state of the cells changes over time.
+Cellular automatons are governed by rules that determine how the state of the cells changes over time.

 As a trivial example, consider a cellular automaton (CA) with a single cell.
 The state of the cell during time step i is an integer, xi.
 As an initial condition, suppose x0 = 0.